-For more information, contact our Director of Undergraduate Studies, Professor Ricardo Elia.
+For more information, contact our Director of Undergraduate Studies, Professor Mary Beaudry

 Resources in Archaeology at Boston University

-The Boston University Archaeology Society, is organized by undergraduate concentrators and offers many opportunities for students to socialize, meet visiting scholars, and learn about fieldwork opportunities.
-The club has regular meetings and is open to all students.
+The Boston University Archaeology Society, is organized by undergraduate majors and offers many opportunities for students to socialize, meet visiting scholars, and learn about fieldwork opportunities.
+The group has regular meetings and is open to all students.

-An undergraduate degree in archaeology is preparation for continued study or professional development in almost any field.
-If you are interested in a career in archaeology itself, either in research, higher education, museum work, or cultural resource management, you will need an advanced degree.
-Your undergraduate degree from Boston University will put you in a competitive position to continue in the field.
-If you decide to pursue another career, the broad range of studies you will cover as an undergraduate represents excellent preparation for a career in law, business, medicine, education, or most other professions.
-Archaeology fascinates almost everyone, but only a few individuals are trained in it.
-Archaeologists attract considerable interest from employers in areas like publishing, government service, management, and foreign service who are looking for diversity in skills and breadth of knowledge in their employees.
-Your strength will lie in your broad training in the liberal arts.
+An undergraduate degree in archaeology is preparation for study or professional development in almost any field.
+If you are interested in a career in archaeology, either in research, higher education, museum work, or cultural resource management, you will need an advanced degree, and your undergraduate degree from Boston University will put you in a competitive position for admission to a graduate program.
+And if you decide to pursue another career, the broad range of studies in our undergraduate program, with its strong focus on the Liberal Arts, represents excellent preparation for any career, from law, business, and medicine to education and beyond.
+Archaeologists attract considerable interest from employers in areas like publishing, government service, management, and foreign service because of their diversity of skills and breadth of knowledge.

 Summary of Requirements for an Undergraduate Major in Archaeology

-Majors in Archaeology must complete 12 4-credit courses: nine in archaeology, two in anthropology, and one in statistics.
-Required archaeology courses include CAS AR 101 Introduction to Archaeology, AR 307 Archaeological Science, AR 450 Methods and Theory in Archaeology, and AR 503 Archaeological Field Methods.
-(AR 503 may also be satisfied by an outside field school with advance approval; see the Archaeology Field School Policy).
-Majors must also choose one topical, one technical, and one area course; and must choose two additional archaeology courses in consultation with the advisor.
-Required related courses for the major include one course in statistics (either CAS MA 115 or MA 213), CAS AN 101 Introduction to Cultural Anthropology, and one additional CAS AN course.
+Majors in Archaeology must complete twelve 4-credit courses (nine in archaeology, two in anthropology, and one in statistics).
+Required archaeology courses include CAS AR 101 Introduction to Archaeology, AR 307 Archaeological Science, AR 450 Methods and Theory in Archaeology, and AR 503 Archaeological Field Experience.
+(AR 503 may also be satisfied by a non-BU-sponsored field experience with prior approval; see the Archaeology Field Experience Policy).
+Majors must also choose one topical, one technical, and one area course; and must choose two additional archaeology courses in consultation with their advisor.
+The required related courses for the major include one course in statistics (either CAS MA 115 or MA 213), CAS AN 101 Introduction to Cultural Anthropology, and one additional CAS AN course.

 Summary of Requirements for an Undergraduate Minor in Archaeology